Robert Hichens biography

 British mariner Robert Hichens is best known for being at the wheel of the RMS Titanic when it hit the iceberg that resulted in its sinking.
 He was put in charge of lifeboat 6, which departed the sinking ship with only 28 of its 65 seats filled.
 His conduct aboard the lifeboat would later come under scrutiny after being accused of hoarding supplies and refusing to return to rescue more people.

-Mariner, Titanic survivor.
-Born September 16, 1882 in St. Peter's Square, Cornwall, England.
-Robert Hichens was the eldest son of a fisherman and worked on ships his entire life.
+Mariner and titanic survivor Robert Hichens was born on September 16, 1882, in St. Peter's Square, Cornwall, England.
+Hichens was the eldest son of a fisherman and worked on ships his entire life.
 He was hired as one of six Quartermasters for the maiden voyage of the RMS Titanic.